CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/README.md

 ![Local server started.](./img/loading-data/local-server-started.jpg)

-Click on the web server URL (http://127.0.0.1:8887), open the console, and you should see "Hi!" being logged.
+Click on the web server URL (http://127.0.0.1:8887 in my case, you might have something slightly different), open the console, and you should see "Hi!" being logged.

 A local server simulates the web, which is very handy when developing web projects while keeping everything on your computer.